Skip to main content

 market_historical_oi

-Retrieve historical hourly open interest snapshots (notional USD) for a specific coin or the global exchange aggregate, with a maximum range of 30 days.
+Retrieve historical hourly open interest snapshots in USD for a specific coin or aggregated across exchanges, with up to 30 days of data.

 Instructions